 Lakeview Elementary is located at 1290 NW 115 street, Miami, Florida.
 The surrounding area is comprised of single family homes within a community that has seen few changes within the last couple of years.
-The current student population is 525 students pre-kindergarten through fifth grade.
-Ninety-seven percent of the students receive free or reduced lunch at the school and therefore, receives Title I funds.
+The current student population is 563 students pre-kindergarten through fifth grade.
+Eighty-seven percent of the students receive free or reduced lunch at the school and therefore, receives Title I funds.
 Fifty percent of our total student population are Limited English Proficient and participate in the English Speakers of Other Languages (ESOL) Program.
-There are 38 students in the Exceptional Student Education Programs such as gifted, specific learning disabilities, educable mentally handicapped, and language impaired programs.
+There are 67 students in the Exceptional Student Education Programs such as gifted, specific learning disabilities, educable mentally handicapped, and language impaired programs.

-Lakeview Elementary was rated an "A" school under the Florida A+ Plan during the 2004-2005 school year and made Adequate Yearly Progress.
+Lakeview Elementary was again rated an "A" school under the Florida A+ Plan during the 2005-2006 school year and again made Adequate Yearly Progress.
 As a member of the School Improvement Zone, Lakeview Elementary recognizes that effective instruction is the foundation that fosters learning.
 Therefore, in order to continue to cultivate the changes necessary to advance high achievement while eliminating low performance, Lakeview Elementary will again institute an instructional program with a strong focus on literacy from kindergarten through fifth grade.
 Common instructional reading materials with research base demonstrated success will be employed at the school as well as supplemental materials and literacy intervention across grade levels.
 A structured curriculum will be delivered through instruction that is data driven.
 A strong emphasis will be placed on the performance data to be carefully analyzed and used to focus instruction accordingly.
 Additionally, site-based professional development will be delivered by teams of specialist to ensure effective implementation of the professional development activities into classroom instruction.

-After analyzing and evaluating data such as the Stanford Achievement Test, Florida Comprehensive Assessment Test, the 2004-2005 School Improvement Plan Year-End Progress Report, and Lakeview Elementary Accountability Report, the Educational Excellence School Advisory Council has identified the following objectives as school-wide priorities for the 2005-2006 school year:
+After analyzing and evaluating data such as the Stanford Achievement Test, Florida Comprehensive Assessment Test, the 2005-2006 School Improvement Plan Year-End Progress Report, and Lakeview Elementary Accountability Report, the Educational Excellence School Advisory Council has identified the following objectives as school-wide priorities for the 2006-2007 school year:

-Given instruction based on the Sunshine State Standards, students in grades 3-5 will improve their Reading skills as evidenced by a five percent increase in the percent of students making adequate yearly learning gains on the 2006 Florida Comprehensive Assessment Reading Test as compared to the 2005 Florida Comprehensive Assessment Reading Test.
+Given instruction based on the Sunshine State Standards, students in grades 3-5 will improve their Reading skills as evidenced by 80 percent of the students scoring at achievement level three or higher on the 2007 Florida Comprehensive Assessment Test Reading administration.

-Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their mathematical skills as evidenced by a five percent increase in the number of students making adequate yearly learning gains on the 2006 mathematics administration of the Florida Comprehensive Assessment Test as compared to the 2005 mathematics administration of the Florida Comprehensive Assessment Test.
+Given instruction based on the Sunshine State Standards, students in grades 3 through 5 will improve their mathematical skills as evidenced by 68 percent of the students scoring at achievement level three or higher on the 2007 Florida Comprehensive Assessment Test Mathematics administration.

-Given instruction based on the Sunshine State Standards, students in grade 4 will improve their writing skills as evidenced by a one percent increase in the number of students scoring 4.0 or higher on the 2006 FCAT Writing Plus test, as compared to the 2005 FCAT Writing Plus test.
+Given instruction based on the Sunshine State Standards, students in grade 4 will improve their writing skills as evidenced by 86 percent of the students scoring a 3.5 or higher on the 2007 FCAT Writing Plus Test.

-Given instruction using the Sunshine State Standards, students will improve their scientific skills as evidenced by an increase in the mean scale score to meet or exceed the District's mean scale score on the
+Given instruction using the Sunshine State Standards, students will improve their scientific skills as evidenced by 48 percent of the students scoring at achievement level 3 or higher on the 2007 FCAT Science Test administration.

-2006 FCAT Science Test.

-Given the need to establish a link with the home and community to support the efforts of improving the academic achievement of students, parental, and community, involvement will reflect a five percent gain above the 2004-2005 level of parent participation, as evidenced by the data attained from the 2005-2006 Parental Involvement Attendance Rosters.
+Given the need to establish a link with the home and community to support the efforts of improving the academic achievement of students, parental, and community, involvement will reflect a five percent gain above the 2005-2006 level of parent participation, as evidenced by the data attained from the 2006-2007 Parental Involvement Attendance Rosters.

-Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given an emphasis on a safe and orderly environment, student behavior will improve as evidenced by a ten percent decrease in the number of student referrals during the 2006-2007 school year as compared to the 2005-2006 school year.